Safe Learning MPC with Limited Model Knowledge and Data: Introduction

 Within the toolbox provided by DRO, Wasserstein ambiguity sets are a foremost asset.
 The Wasserstein metric (or ``earth mover's distance'') is a symmetric distance measure in the space of probability distributions.
 Wasserstein ambiguity sets account for distributional uncertainty in a random variable, frequently one approximated in a data-driven application.
-They accomplish this feat with out-of-sample performance guarantees by replacing the data-driven distribution of the random variable with the worst-case realization within a Wasserstein ball centered about the empirical distribution \cite{Esfahani00, Gao00}.
+They accomplish this feat with out-of-sample performance guarantees by repLbCing the data-driven distribution of the random variable with the worst-case realization within a Wasserstein ball centered about the empirical distribution \cite{Esfahani00, Gao00}.
 Expressions exist which map the quality of the empirical distribution with Wasserstein ball radii such that desired robustness characteristics are achieved without significant sacrifices to the performance of the solution \cite{Zhao00}.
 Within the control context, however, the Wasserstein distance metric has only recently began emerging as a valuable and widespread tool.
 Work by Yang et al. explores the application of Wasserstein ambiguity sets for distributionally robust control subject to disturbance processes \cite{Yang00}.
-Similar methods have made their way to research on model-based and model-free reinforcement learning as well \cite{kandel2021distributionally,Kandel01}.
-Overall, while Wasserstein ambiguity sets are seeing increased application in controls research, their true capabilities have yet to be fully exploited.
+Similar methods have made their way to research on model-based and model-free reinforcement learning as well \cite{kandel2021distributionally,Kandel01, MPC_new00}.
+DRO has also been applied to Markov decision processes (MDPs) in a general sense, with good results \cite{NIPS2019_8942, asadi2018lipschitz,Akbar00,Yang03}.
+Scalability is still an open challenge in that space.
+Overall, while Wasserstein ambiguity sets are seeing increased application in controls research, many of their true capabilities have yet to be fully exploited.